npentrel/vale-mongodb/README.md

    ```sh
    git clone git@github.com:10gen/mongodb-vale.git
    ```
-3. Inside a folder that contains docs, create a symbolic link to the `vale` folder, the `.vale.ini` file and to the `vale-check` script:
+3. Inside a folder that contains docs, create a symbolic link to the `vale` folder, the `.vale.ini` file and to the `vale-check` and `whitespace-check` script:

    ```sh
    ln -s $(pwd)/vale /path/to/docs/folder/